twgenaux/twgenaux.github.io/ASTME1394MessagParsing/ASTME1394MessagParsing.md

 A bi-directional translation map is used to remap the Position:Value pairs into Key:Value pairs.
+It is also used to remap the Key:ValuePosition:Value pairs back into Position:Value pairs.

 An Order record like this: